 With the coronavirus pandemic situation developing regularly, we created this page on the 30th of January as a dynamic resource.
 We aim to provide all relevant and up-to-date information relating to how Coronavirus is affecting travel insurance and travel in general.

 20 December 2020 – Following the identification of a new variant of the virus, international travel where you live may be increasingly restricted due to various domestic and overseas regulations.
 Those in tier 4 in England are not permitted to travel abroad apart from limited exceptions.
 Read more on the government website.

 Opening Hours – due to the social isolation measures put in place by the UK government, we are now operating remotely, but with full availability over the seasonal period.
 We will endeavour to maintain the same high level of service to you even during these challenging times.

 Coronavirus Travel Insurance – we would like to reassure customers that a Free Spirit policy will cover you under the cancellation and medical expenses sections for claims caused by Coronavirus.
-Please read this related article for more information.
+Learn about Free Spirit Coronavirus Cover.

 If the Foreign Commonwealth & Development Office (FCDO) advises against your chosen destination, read here about a product that can cover you.